hypothesis/h/INSTALL.OSX.rst

     elasticsearch -f -D es.config=/usr/local/opt/elasticsearch/config/elasticsearch.yml

-After installing the above, create the virtualenv, as described in the INSTALL.rst
+After installing the above, create the virtualenv, as described in the `INSTALL.rst`_.

-(Run the commands from the directory where you've cloned the repository.)